NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ************************

 A single cooking range can be entered as a ``/HPXML/Building/BuildingDetails/Appliances/CookingRange``.
+If not entered, the simulation will not include a cooking range/oven.

   ========================================  =======  ======  ===========  ========  ============  ======================================
   Element                                   Type     Units   Constraints  Required  Default       Notes